DIY Wine Bottle Craft Ideas: 50 Beautiful Ways to Upcycle Old Ones

 To easily scrape off labels, submerge the bottle in soda water.
 Thread a strong chain through the bottle after you’ve cut out the glass bottom.
 Spruce it up by adding ornaments, such as wooden wheels, beads, and stone pendants.

 There’s many ways to cut a glass bottle, but one of the most reliable ways to do it is with a tile saw.
-If you want to get the job done perfectly, check out our list of best tile saws by clicking the below link.The Best Tile Saws Today
+If you want to get the job done perfectly, check out our list of best tile saws by clicking the link below.The Best Tile Saws Today

 9. Stylish Modern Fall Centrepiece

 Upcycle your old wine bottles into a chic centrepiece for this fall.
 All it takes are wine bottles, some dollar-store pumpkins, spray paint, and washi tape.